 An additional filter to keep an eye on is the fuel filter.
 This filter stops damaging pollutants in the fuel from entering your engine, however, when it becomes clogged, the fuel can’t enter the engine.
 Your car will not be able to function in this scenario.

 Allow the engine to warm up before driving

 During those colder months, it’s important to let the engine warm up for approximately one minute before you put the pedal to the medal.
 This is because warmer oil actually protects the engine parts, so without this heat, the engine block can be damaged.

 Bear in mind that if the temperature is significantly less than 0 degrees celsius, you should wait even five minutes.
 If you can, it may save more time by storing your car inside the garage, and utilizing a block heater.
-Synthetic oil is also very helpful during the colder months, as it will lubricate your engine better than conventional oils.
+Replacing your oil with top quality synthetic oil like Mobil 1 is also very helpful during the colder months, as it will lubricate your engine better than conventional oils.